A k-swap Local Search for Makespan Scheduling: Running Time of Finding a Local Optimum

 In the next lemma, we provide an upper bound on the number of times that the critical machine changes.
-The idea of the proof of the following lemma is similar to Brucker et al.~\cite{brucker1996improving}, who provided an upper bound on the number of jumps in converging to a local optimum for the problem $P2||C_{\max}$.
+The idea of the proof of the following lemma is similar to Brucker et al.~\cite{brucker1996improving}, who provided an upper bound on the number of jumps in converging to a local optimum for the case of $m=2$ machines.